 5. Feeding bonsai after repotting

-Dont’ feed your bonsai tree right after repotting.
-Fertilizing soil during repotting can burn and damage young and developing roots.
-It need some time to deal with stress after repotting.
 You can start feeding when you see some new growth.
-Use good quality fertilizer, that has all essential macro and micro nutrient minerals that bonsai needs for healthy growth.
+Use good quality fertilizer, that has all essential macro and micronutrient minerals that bonsai needs for healthy growth.
 I like to use Bonsai Pro Fertilizer.
 Here is a great article on Bonsai Fertilizing.

 6. Using unclean tools

-7. Using wrong soil
+7. Using the wrong soil